Nowcasting using regression on signatures: Theory

-We note that there is some model tuning to be done in signature regressions, and attempts have been made to systematically categorize the type of operations and model choices.
-For example, \citet{morrill2021generalised} splits model processes which they called ``modifications'' into 4 primary groups: augmentation, windows, transforms, and rescaling, and then proceeds to an empirical analysis.
+Note that there are other choices to be made in deriving features from signatures, some of which might be called ``model tuning'', that we do not fix \textit{a priori}.
+Some attempts have been made to systematically categorise the types of operations and model choices that can be made.
+For example, \citet{morrill2021generalised} splits these choices into what they call ``modifications'' with four primary groups: augmentations, windows, transforms, and rescalings.
+We forgo further discussion of these techniques, in the interest of focusing on the core simplicity of the method.